-- Potential negative impacts to migratory and non-migratory birds and small mammals with limited home range sizes due to ground disturbance, noise, and hazardous waste materials generated from construction activities and facility operations.
-In order to mitigate the potential impacts, the Board has previously recommended terms and conditions which continue to apply to the current project proposal and also recommends new terms and conditions 13 through 21.
-In addition, the Proponent would be required to follow specific Acts and Regulations (see Regulatory Requirements section) relevant to the proposed project. - Potential negative impacts to soil and vegetation due to ground-based activities such as construction, vehicular movement, hazardous waste, and facility operations.
+- The potential negative impacts from the proposed project would be restricted to a small geographical area in a previously disturbed area.
+However, it is noted that the project activities overall is considered positive as the construction of the landfarm facility would allow remediation of hydrocarbon impacted soil. - Potential negative impacts to terrestrial wildlife species such as caribou, muskox, wolves, wolverine, in addition to migratory and non-migratory birds and small mammals due to ground disturbance, noise, and hazardous waste materials generated from construction activities and facility operations.
+In order to mitigate the potential impacts of the project the Proponent would be required to follow all Acts and Regulations applicable to the project proposal (see Regulatory Requirements section).
+Previously recommended terms and conditions continue to apply to the current project proposal and also new terms and conditions 13 through 21. - Potential negative impacts to soil and vegetation due to ground-based activities such as construction, vehicular movement, hazardous waste, and facility operations.
 The Proponent has committed to cleaning the equipment used in the landfarming operation, undertaking environmental monitoring of the proposed site, and disposal of hazardous waste materials at a waste HAZMAT disposal facility offsite.
-In order to mitigate the potential impacts the Board has previously recommended terms and conditions which continue to apply to the current project proposal and also recommends new terms and conditions 4 through 12.
-In addition, the Proponent would be required to follow specific Acts and Regulations (see Regulatory Requirements section) relevant to the proposed project. - Potential negative impacts to water and aquatic biota from contaminated runoff from the proposed landfarm facility or the discharge from the bermed fuel containment facility.
-The Proponent would require a water licence from the Nunavut Water Board (see Regulatory Requirements section) and has submitted a Spill Contingency Plan.
+Previously recommended terms and conditions continue to apply and also new terms and conditions 4 through 12.
+In addition, the Proponent would be required to follow specific Acts and Regulations (see Regulatory Requirements section) relevant to the proposed project. - Potential negative impacts to water and aquatic biota from contaminated runoff from the landfarm facility or the discharge from the bermed fuel containment facility.
+The Proponent will require a water licence from the Nunavut Water Board (see Regulatory Requirements section) and has submitted a Spill Contingency Plan.
 Further, the Proponent committed to ensuring all contact water around the landfarm and within the bermed fuel storage facility would be collected and tested prior to discharge.
-The Board has previously recommended terms and conditions which continue to apply and also recommends new terms and conditions 4, 5, 9 and10.
+Previously recommended terms and conditions continue to apply and also new terms and conditions 4, 5, 9 and10.